 Make new roofing panels (read full article here)

-Fore cabin ceiling and stowage
+Fore cabin new stowage

 All decorative parts (Teak batten & stripes)